About

 URP graduates from the University of Florida are leaders in government, community organizations, development and real estate firms, and private consulting practices.
 Because our Department enjoys an excellent national and international reputation, employment opportunities are not limited to Florida; our graduates are employed throughout the U.S. and the world.

-Due to the interdisciplinary nature of our program and the ever-evolving role of the professional planner, our graduates can expect to perform a variety of activities in a diversity of locations throughout their careers.
+Due to the interdisciplinary nature of our program and the ever-evolving role of the professional planner, our graduates can expect to perform a variety of activities in a plethora of locations throughout their careers.

 The following offers but a small example of places where our graduates work: